highmed/dsf-process-tutorial/exercises/exercise-4.md

    ```
    docker-compose up dic-bpe
    ```
-   Verify the DSF BPE server started successfully and deployed the `highmed_helloDic` process.
+   Verify the DSF BPE server started successfully and deployed the `highmedorg_helloDic` process.

 3. Start the DSF FHIR server for the `Test_COS` organization in a console at location `.../dsf-process-tutorial/test-setup`: